 Remember to replace the batteries in each of your fire alarm units annually.

-Replace your furnace filter regularly (within about every 90 days).
+Replace your furnace filter regularly (within about every 90 days or even more often).
 Clogged filters will block heat circulation and could become a hazard as the furnace works harder to provide the required temperature at the thermostat.
 Properly maintaining your furnace by regularly replacing the filter is not only safer, it saves money on heating fuel because it uses less energy.

 Always check your fireplace for obstructions when opening and closing the flu, and before every fireplace fire.